 At Peveto Law, our Plano marijuana defense lawyer can fight to have your marijuana charge removed from your record via either an expunction or a certificate of nondisclosure.
 We also handle cases involving:

 Under current Texas marijuana law, a person arrested for possession of marijuana can be convicted of marijuana possession if he or she “knowingly or intentionally possesses a usable quantity of marijuana.”
 As to what constitutes a “usable quantity,” if the marijuana in possession can be burned or heated to produce some quantity of inhalable smoke or vapor, it is generally considered to be an amount that is “usable.”

 Possession of marijuana can be either a felony or a misdemeanor, depending on the amount of marijuana in your actual or constructive possession.

-Note, however, that possession of marijuana charges can be further enhanced by the prosecutor if the marijuana possession occurred in a school zone (within 1000 feet of a school or playground).
-A conviction for possession of marijuana also carries with it an automatic driver’s license suspension.
+Possession of marijuana charges can be further enhanced by the prosecutor if the marijuana possession occurred in a school zone (within 1000 feet of a school or playground).
+A conviction for possession of marijuana also includes an automatic driver’s license suspension.